WasixXD/EyePatch/README.md

 \
 <img src="https://github.com/WasixXD/EyePatch/blob/master/workersGraph.png?raw=true" />

-We can observe that the higher the workers working in multiple frames that fast the program execute, making working with a video with a thousand frames simpler and easy to to deal.
+We can observe that the higher the workers working in multiple frames the fast the program execute, making working with a video with a thousand frames simpler and easy to to deal.

 # ▶️ DEMO